Department of Educational Leadership and Counseling

 Designed to provide the student with an understanding of group dynamics, theories and techniques.

-EDCG 5324 Assessment 3 SCH (3-0)
+EDCG 5324 Assessment in Counseling 3 SCH (3-0)

 Historical perspective concerning the nature and meaning of assessment.
 Statistical concepts, social and cultural factors related to the assessment and evaluation of individuals, groups, and specific populations, and ethical strategies for selecting, administering and interpreting assessment and evaluation instruments and techniques in counseling.

-EDCG 5329 Educational Research 3 SCH (0-3)
+EDCG 5329 Research in Counseling 3 SCH (0-3)

 Use of resources, techniques and basic skills.